USDA Grants Available for Meat Processors (& Producers)

 First off, all federal grants require you to first register in the System for Award Management (SAM), then register with Grants.gov.
 This process can take up to 4 weeks, so keep that in mind for proposal due dates.

 You do not need to hire a grantwriter to submit a winning proposal, but it could help.
 Understand that skilled grantwriters often have a lot of clients with similar deadlines.
 Start looking for one well ahead of time if you plan to apply.
 They generally will need to budget around 40-80 hours to complete your proposal, depending on how much information you can provide them for the application.
 This could cost you anywhere between $4-10K, depending on the size and scope of your proposal.
 The more you can dedicate towards writing your proposal, the less time and cost you will need from your grantwriting consultant.
 Try to give yourselves 6-8 weeks to put together your proposal and do not wait until the last minute.
+Here is a list of grant writers, business planners, & other consultants that the Flower Hill Institute put together.
+Please note it is not an endorsement of any specific consultant.
+You will have to use due diligence to find a qualified consultant to work with you at a price you can afford.

 If you need letters of support for your proposal, ask your partner/supporters well ahead of time for that letter.
 Even better, put together a draft letter for them to use and sign, that way there is less work for them to do.
+Letters of support go a long way to establish the need for your project and helps to score extra points.

 If a grant program offers instructional webinars beforehand that dive deeper into the nuts and bolts of a program and how to apply, it is worth your time to attend them or watch the replay.